I remember staring at my pantry on Day 1, completely paralyzed, wondering how to start keto diet for beginners without losing my mind.

 Signs You’re on Track

-Energy levels often improve after the first week
+Energy levels stop being a roller coaster after the first week

-Weight loss usually begins within the first few days
+Weight loss usually starts within the first few days (mostly water weight initially, but it’s motivating)

 5 Common Mistakes to Avoid

-- Not eating enough fat - Remember, fat is your primary fuel source
+Not eating enough fat - Your brain keeps thinking “diet = low-fat” but keto is the opposite.
+Fat is your primary fuel now.

-- Too much protein - Excess protein can kick you out of ketosis
+Too much protein - More protein doesn’t mean faster results.
+Excess protein can convert to glucose and kick you out of ketosis.
+Stick to moderate amounts.

-- Not drinking enough water - Keto has a diuretic effect
+Not drinking enough water - Keto has a diuretic effect, meaning you pee a lot more.
+Drink water constantly or you’ll feel terrible.

-- Giving up too early - The first week is the hardest
+Giving up too early - The first week sucks for most people.
+Week two is better.
+Week three is when the magic starts.
+Don’t quit during the hardest part.

 Setting Yourself Up for Success